Introduction - Oregon Elopement Photographer

 My world as a photographer has been flipped upside down since I've discovered adventure elopements.
 It was everything I loved in one.
 I started following lots of pages because I loved the photos but hadn't necessarily considered pursuing it.
 It wasn't until I got married that things really changed.

-I'm going to eventually write a whole post on this but my husband and I were so stressed planning our wedding.
 Everyone kept telling us what we should and shouldn't do.
 We kept being told we had to jump through certain hoops to keep with random (and honestly weird) traditions.
 We consistently joked about cancelling everything and eloping instead.
 In the back of my mind, I kept seeing the couples on elopement pages carefree and exploring with the love of their life.
 3 months out from our wedding date, we went from joking to serious.
 After months of denial, we finally realized that our special day was shaped by other people more than ourselves.
 We changed everything, started fresh, and eloped on the Oregon Coast two months later.

 Now I'm not new to weddings.
 I've been a wedding photographer for years.
 I've seen all different takes on weddings.
 But oh my gosh...